starjuice/fabrique/README.md

   constructor: Constructor::Classical.new,
   argument_adaptor: ArgumentAdaptor::Positional.new(:provider)
 )
-StoreApiProviderRegistry = Fabrique::Registry.new("Store API Provider Registry")
+StoreProviderFactoryRegistry = Fabrique::Registry.new("Store API Provider Registry")

 # Provider gem does this
 require "store_api"